Master Data Management Systems: Examples, Benefits, Practices, Software, and MDM Tools

 7. Integrate and Synchronize External Data

 MDM tools can also be utilized to integrate and synchronize external data.
 Yet, integrating external data can be challenging due to data mapping and transformation.
-Use an MDM tool that features data profiling/cleansing, as well as data mapping capabilities.
+Use an MDM tool with data profiling/cleansing and mapping capabilities.
+Once you have identified the sources of external data and profiled the data, map the data to the MDM model.
+You can also synchronize the data with the sources.

 8. Develop an Enterprise Data Architecture

+Establishing a clear data governance framework is important.
+Include policies, workflows, and roles that ensure data quality and consistency across all applications.
 Integrating data from diverse sources, such as reference data, metadata, and master data assets, is part of a holistic approach to data management.
 This method enables a more thorough comprehension of the data and its linkages.

 9. Implement a Data Discovery Process